celsiusnarhwal/schemarin/building-schemarin.md

 poetry build
 ```

 Build options are specified in `pyproject.toml` and automatically picked up by `poetry build`.
-You should probably
-not change them.

-Once built, you can install either wheel or tarball with the Python package manager of your choice.
+Once built, you can install either the wheel or tarball with the Python package manager of your choice.

 ### For Homebrew